CartoDB/mobile-sdk/docs/guides/02-map-view.md

 `MyMapEventListener` contains special functionality that shows, or hides, a small label text over a clicked object.
 The following label click event rules apply:

 - If you click on an object, it creates another map object as a **BalloonPopup**.
-This contains the text from the metadata of the clicked object
+This contains the text from the metadata of the clicked object.
 For this reason, our samples apps include a _Metadata field value_.
 You can use the metadata value directly, or use the **object unique ID** as the metadata, to query details about the clicked object from the database.
 - When a viewer clicks a new location on the map (or click another map object), the original BalloonPopup is deleted, and new one appears at the click location
 - The BalloonPopup is added to the DataSource, which is linked existing map layers.
 The same DataSource is used for other vector elements on a map